Political drivers for sustainable ecosystems: Building peace

 Seminar Conclusions – Political Drivers for Sustainable Ecosystems

 Envision equality as the political driver for proactive development of sustainable ecosystems.
-As we reframe our vision for sustainable ecosystems, with equality centered as its core driver, we must consider that equality is beyond inclusiveness, as voices alone are insufficient.
-Further, through proactive development, we must no longer wait for the next crisis to respond.
-We must instead build resilient systems and manage pre-conflict situations (noting that conflict can be violent and non-violent)
+As we reframe our vision for sustainable ecosystems, with equality as its core driver, we must consider equality beyond inclusiveness, as voices alone are insufficient.
+Proactive development means that waiting to respond to the next crisis can no longer be the norm.
+Instead, we must instead build resilient systems and manage pre-conflict situations (noting that conflict can be violent and non-violent).

 Establish an evolved definition of development that equalizes people and nature.
 Moving beyond the Human Development Index, this definition places ecosystems and human development needs as one.
 Further such definition notes that we can’t have peace without development and development without peace.